Dick Van Dyke becomes the oldest Daytime Emmy winner at age 98 for guest role on 'Days of Our Lives'

 LOS ANGELES (AP) — Dick Van Dyke has won a historic Daytime Emmy at age 98.

-The actor was honored Friday night as guest performer in a daytime drama series for his part as amnesiac Timothy Robicheaux on Peacock's “Days of Our Lives."
+The actor was honored Friday night as guest performer in a daytime drama series for his part as amnesiac Timothy Robicheaux on Peacock's “Days of Our Lives," making him the oldest Daytime Emmy winner.

 “I don’t believe this.
 I feel like a spy from nighttime television,” he said.
 “I’m 98 years old.
 Can you believe it?
 This really tops off a lifetime of 80 years in the business.
 If I had known I would have lived this long I would’ve taken better care of myself."